-EXECUTIVE VICE-PRESIDENT (James Morris) Report to the AGM
+EXECUTIVE VICE-PRESIDENT (James Morris)

 This report covers my responsibilities for 2019.

 Strategic Plan

 An internal survey is being sent to Stakeholders to gain feedback from the first two years of developing the Federation's Strategic Plan.
 This process is planned to give members the opportunity to give constructive comment to improve the Plan moving forward.